 See the YouTube video below for the 2018 Awards Ceremony.

 Poster and Oral Research Presentations

 All Drexel graduate students, including continuing students and those who graduated during the 2017-2018 academic year, with research that provides solutions to society's pressing issues, are invited to submit their abstracts for review for either oral presentations or poster presentations.

 Abstracts were evaluated based on the following criteria:

 - Ability to remain within the 250 word count limit

-- clarity of explanation for those outside the field of study; and
+- Clarity of explanation for those outside the field of study

 - Ability to explain the overall impact of research in an understandable way

 Research projects are evaluated based on the following criteria:

 - Objective - Impact and significance of project